cometbft/cometbft/docs/app-dev/indexing-transactions.md

 and Tendermint Core versions before v0.34.25 are possible.
 On nodes running Tendermint Core, the `match_events` keyword is ignored and the data is retrieved as if `match_events=false`.

-Additionally, is a node that was running Tendermint Core when the data was first indexed, and switched to CometBFT, is queried, it will retrieve this previously indexed data as if `match_events=false` (attributes can match the query conditions across different events on the same height).
+Additionally, if a node that was running Tendermint Core when the data was first indexed, and switched to CometBFT, is queried, it will retrieve this previously indexed data as if `match_events=false` (attributes can match the query conditions across different events on the same height).